Silvia-Zh/ST-GameStudio/README.md

 # ST-GameStudio
-This repo is for games/Creators ST 2025
+This repo is for games/homeworks